roboptim/roboptim-tutorial/src/002-operator/README.md

-002-filter
+002-operator
 ==========

-Filters are RobOptim tools that allow you to combine functions together.
+Operators are RobOptim tools that allow you to combine functions together.

-Let's use some of the built-in RobOptim filters to manipulate basic functions!
+Let's use some of the built-in RobOptim operators to manipulate basic functions!

 Built-in Functions